sidebase/sidebase/app/README.md

-# Nuxt 3 TypeScript Scaffold
+# App

-This is a project scaffold for a Nuxt 3 + Typescript application.
-Scaffolds are meant to help us to start new projects, Nuxt 3 is a frontend + backend ("fullstack") framework that natively enforces typed JavaScript ("TypeScript").
+This is a project starter for your Nuxt 3 + Typescript application.
+This starter is meant to help you to start new projects, Nuxt 3 is a frontend + backend ("fullstack") framework that natively enforces typed JavaScript ("TypeScript").
 Nuxt 3 is based on Vue 3.

-This scaffold has the following features:
+This starter has the following features:
-- (slim) docker ready
+- slim docker ready
     ```sh
     > docker build -t nuxt3-app .
-    > docker run -p 3000:3000 --rm nuxt3-app
+    > docker run -p 3000:3000 --init --rm nuxt3-app
-    # visit `localhost:3000`
     ```
-- Storybook support:
+- Component stories via `Histoire`:
     ```sh
     > npm i
-    > npm run storybook
+    > npm run story
     ```
 - Linting & Formatting (`npm run lint`)
     - `npm run lint:style`: eslint for formatting & linting